 "No selection of the world's most exciting gardens would be complete without those found in Northern Ireland.
-Mount Stewart, Rowallane the Belfast Botanic Garden are justifiably famous then there are the many lesser known gems including the arboretum at Brook House in Londonderry whose fine trees from around the world never cease to amaze and impress me."
+Mount Stewart, Rowallane Gardens and Belfast Botanic Gardens are justifiably famous then there are the many lesser known gems including the arboretum at Brook House in Londonderry whose fine trees from around the world never cease to amaze and impress me."

 Roy Lancaster VHM, plantsman, lecturer, writer and broadcaster, member of RHS Floral Committee B